-Contemporary Approaches to University Teaching modules
+Contemporary Approaches to University Teaching Modules

-This module aims to introduce you to what constitutes feedback and feedforward, help you to reflect on how you design feedback processes to enhance student learning and consider how to engage students effectively with feedback.
+Discover what constitutes feedback and feedforward.
+Reflect on how you design feedback processes to enhance student learning and how to engage students with feedback.
+Self-enrolment key: student_feedbackforlearning

 Moodle Training Modules

 This module showcases a variety of Moodle communication tools, including Blackboard Collaborate, with examples and links to UNSW Teaching Gateway resources for you to start facilitating both synchronous and asynchronous communication in your course.
 Self-enrolment key: StudentSPWS2

 In this module we explore why feedback from students matter, and some of the ways we capture feedback including myExperience.
 This module has been designed to provide an overview and demonstration of polling, feedback and survey tools in Moodle, and provide links to further resources to help you with these tools.
 Self-enrolment key: StudentWS3

 This module will take you through the basics of creating, using, and managing Turnitin Assignments.
 It will help you get started with using Turnitin Assignments and teach you some basic functions that you are expected to perform as an instructor.
+Self-enrolment key: StudentSPWS14